dotnet/AspNetCore.Docs/aspnetcore/security/app-secrets.md

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/security/app-secrets/samples/2.1) ([how to download](xref:tutorials/index#how-to-download-a-sample))
 ::: moniker-end

-This document demonstrates using the Secret Manager tool in development to keep secrets out of your code.
+This document explains techniques for storing and retrieving sensitive data during the development of an ASP.NET Core app.
 You should never store passwords or other sensitive data in source code, and you shouldn't use production secrets in development or test mode.
-You can instead use the [configuration](xref:fundamentals/configuration/index) system to read these values from environment variables or from values stored using the Secret Manager tool.
-The Secret Manager tool helps prevent sensitive data from being checked into source control.
-The [configuration](xref:fundamentals/configuration/index) system can read secrets stored with the Secret Manager tool.

-> [!IMPORTANT]
-> The Secret Manager tool is used only in development.
-You can safeguard Azure test and production secrets with the [Azure Key Vault configuration provider](xref:security/key-vault-configuration).
+You can store and protect Azure test and production secrets with the [Azure Key Vault configuration provider](xref:security/key-vault-configuration).

 ## Environment variables

-To avoid storing app secrets in code or in local configuration files, store secrets in environment variables.
-Environment variables can be used to override configuration values for all previously specified configuration sources.
+Environment variables are used to avoid storage of app secrets in code or in local configuration files.
+Environment variables override configuration values for all previously specified configuration sources.

 ::: moniker range="<= aspnetcore-1.1"
 Configure the reading of environment variable values by calling [AddEnvironmentVariables](/dotnet/api/microsoft.extensions.configuration.environmentvariablesextensions.addenvironmentvariables) in the `Startup` constructor: